yavoan/HinkyHangman/README.md

 # HinkyHangman

-Andriy Yavorskyy
+Written by: Andriy Yavorskyy

-To compile type: make
+To compile: make
-To run  type: make run or ./hinky yourDictionaryFile
+To run: make run or ./hinky yourDictionaryFile